guptakaran11/grasskode-website/content/post/travel/kashmir-great-lakes.md

 <em>Loveable Irfan</em>
 </div>

 Oh I forgot to mention Irfan.
-He was the only member of the support staff who was interacting with the group, taking their requests and fulfilling them.He never said no, ever.
-One of the requests the group had was to have sheep for dinner.
+He was the only member of the support staff who was interacting with the group, taking their requests and fulfilling them.
+He never said no, ever.
+One of the requests the group was to have sheep for dinner.
 Seeing so many sheep on the way meant only one thing, eat them 🐑 + :eyes: = :meat_on_bone: Irfan went and negotiated with a shepherd, we paid for the sheep and then the gang had a hearty meal.

-That night Irfan and Shuja told us that if we need to use the toilets we should go in pairs as there is a bear scare.
+That night Irfan and Shuja told us that if we need to use the toilets we should go in pairs as this place was frequented by a bears.
 Errr.
 Okay.
 We all thought they were kidding.
 Then in the middle of the night, we heard a weird noise and then dogs started barking and we could hear a horse running.
 No one moved.
 No one did anything.
 Next morning we woke up and discussed if everyone heard the noise last night and agreed it was a bear :bear:</br>

 # Day 4: The debate and the secret lake

 **Source:** Satsar Valley(3600m)</br>
 **Destination:** Gadsar Valley(3300m)</br>
 **Distance:** 7-8 kms</br>
+**Highlights:** </br>
-**Highlights** Today was supposed to be the easiest day of the trek.
-It was a meadow walk.
-So everyone was very chill and playful today.
+Today was supposed to be the easiest day of the trek.
+It was a meadow walk so everyone was very chill and playful today.
 Lots of pictures were taken and lot of nonsense was created.

 <div class="postimg">
 <img src="https://farm2.staticflickr.com/1958/45561698302_2ecb564905_c.jpg" alt="No alternate">